Western Power Station, Copenhagen

 The Western Power Station (Danish: Vestre Elektricitets Værk) is a former power station located at the corner of Tietgensgade and Bernstorffsgade in central Copenhagen, Denmark.
-The building is from 1896–98 and was designed by city architect Ludvig Fenger in collaboration with project architect Ludvig Claussen.
+It was constructed between 1896 and 1898.
+It to designs by city architect Ludvig Fenger in collaboration with project architect Ludvig Claussen.
 It has now been converted into a distant cooling facility by Hofor.

 History

 The first power station in Copenhagen was built by Københavns Belysningsvæsen in 1892 at Gothersgade.
 In 1896, it was decided to build a new power station at Tietgensgade (then Ny Vestergades Forlængelse).
-It was inaugurated on 7 September 1898.
+The work was headed by chief engineer Carl Hentzen.
+Western Power Station was inaugurated on 7 September 1898.
 It was expanded several times over the next few years to be able to supply electricity for Copenhagen Tramways.

 From 1908, it also served as a substation under the new Eastern Power Station on Øster Allé in Østerbro.
 The substation was expanded in 1912.

 In 1921, the power plant was discontinued.
-The substation was again expanded in the period until 1036.
-The two existing 30/6 kV transformers were supplemented by a third transformer in 194 and a fourth transformer was added in i 1957.
+The substation was again expanded in the period until 1936.
+The two existing 30/6 kV transformers were supplemented by a third transformer in 194 and a fourth transformer was added in 1957.
 Tietgensgade Substation was again adapted in 1961 and 1974.

 I 1961 blev en ældre del af kedelanlægget, der før havde fungeret som reserve for varmeværkerne, demonteret.
 I 1974 blev omformeranlægget yderligere demonteret som led i ombygningen af værket.
 Værket skulle nu fungere som hovedtransformerstation til forsyning af 6 kV fordelingsnettet.
 Den ombyggede station blev kaldt Tietgensgade Transformerstation.